-MAP OF EORNEO AND JAVA, SHOWING THE GREAT SUBMARINE BANK OF SOUTH-EASTERN ASIA.
+MAP OF BORNEO AND JAVA, SHOWING THE GREAT SUBMARINE BANK OF SOUTH-EASTERN ASIA.

 The light tint shows a less depth than 100 fathoms.
-The figures show the depth of the sea in fathoms from a continent, yet separated from it by so shallow a sea.
+The figures show the depth of the sea in fathoms.
+Peninsula is about 350 miles, and it is nearly as far from Sumatra and Java, while it is more than 600 miles from the Siamese Peninsula, opposite to which its long northern coast extends.
+There is, I believe, nowhere else upon the globe, an island so far from a continent, yet separated from it by so shallow a sea.
 Recent changes of sea and land must have occurred here on a grand scale, and this adds to the interest attaching to the study of this large island.